aziznal/BlockchainBasedWhitepaper/README.md

-# BlockchainBasedWhitepaper
+# College Assignment: Blockchain based whitepaper

-A Whitepaper explaining an solving a given issue using blockchain technologies
+A Whitepaper explaining and solving a given issue using blockchain technologies